25 Strange Customs and Traditions Around the World

 22. Burning witches in the Czech Republic: Some of us celebrate the end of winter with a spring clean, while others take to the streets in elaborate carnival outfits for Mardi Gras.
 People here celebrate the temperate season in an entirely different way, by burning a hag on a bonfire.
 On the last night of April, many Czechs gather around hillside bonfires to celebrate Paleni Carodejnic, the annual burning of witches.
 To keep the hags at bay, the locals burn their broomsticks and huge effigies of witches and hags, which are similar in appearance to the Guy Fawkes burnt in England on Bonfire Night.

 23. Sardine burial in Tenerife: A custom tradition among Spaniards is actually burying a sardine, with a funeral procession of mourners in black.
 It mostly occurs at the highly spirited moments in the Christian calendar such as lent and the advent period.

+25. Bayanihan in the Philippines: This custom involves the practice of moving the entire home to a new location.
+Villagers gather, lift up the home and carry it over quite a long distance.
+It also happens during predicted floods or landslides.
+This tradition is probably as close as we will ever get to being snails, carrying their houses on their backs.
 These customs are some of the strange and bizarre practices in some of the most wonderful places in the world.
 They may seem absurd but the natives believe or believed that their practices permitted them to learn essential values and lessons in life.

 Next time you see something strange, do by all means turn your head, but please don’t jump to the conclusion that people are crazy, mad or stupid.
 They may have very good reasons for their actions.